mandresik/Simple-calculator/README.md

 * All actions are done by clicking on buttons.
 * Allows these mathematical operations: addition, subtraction, multiplication and division.
 * Allows correction of entered number (BACK/CLEAR) and change sign of entered number (+/-).
-* Supports calculations of mathematical expression with parantheses.
+* Supports calculations of mathematical expression with brackets.

 ## Calculation